 I hope you’ll share your memories of any of these businesses or others on Randolph Street!
 Thanks to Sonya, granddaughter of Joe Eng for providing factual corrections to Ho Sai Gai.

-Photo sources: Calumet 412, CardCow, Chicago Tribune historical archives, Chuckman’s Collection, Cinema Treasures, Creatively Graceful, ebay, Facebook, Flickr, Pinterest
+Photo sources: Amazon, Calumet 412, CardCow, Chicago Tribune historical archives, Chuckman’s Collection, Cinema Treasures, Creatively Graceful, ebay, Facebook, Flickr, Pinterest